MyoHub/myosuite/docs/source/index.rst

 Our paper can be found at: `https://arxiv.org/abs/2205.13600 <https://arxiv.org/abs/2205.13600>`__

-Before you start, we highly recommended to have a basic understanding of `OpenAI Gym API <https://gymnasium.farama.org/>`__.
-Principle knowledge in Reinforcement Learning is also expected for a best experience.
+Users are expected to have a foundational understanding of Reinforcement Learning and to review the `OpenAI Gym API <https://gymnasium.farama.org/>`__ to have the best experience with Myosuite.

 .. note::